ashpursglove/ashpursglove/README.md

 ## Build from source if you want to feel morally superior.
 ## Double-click the EXE if you want to actually get the fucking job done.

+## Pull Requests
+If you want to help out the projects and update, bugfix etc please feel free to send pull requests.
+I do have a day job so apologies if it takes me a while to get round to reviewing and merging your code.
+Will give full credits in the ReadMe to anyone who makes my code less janky!